FLAMEGPU/FLAMEGPU2/README.md

 The first time CMake is configured with `-DBUILD_TESTS=ON` an internet connection is required, as [GoogleTest](https://github.com/google/googletest) is downloaded and built.
 Subsequent reconfigures will attempt to update this copy, but will continue if updating fails.
 Automatic updating of GoogleTest can be disabled by passing `-DBUILD_TESTS=OFF`.

-*Known Issues:* The tests do not build under the combination of Visual Studio 2015 and CUDA 9.0 or 9.1.
-Use CUDA 9.2 or newer if you require the tests.

 GoogleTest runtime documentation can be found [here](https://github.com/google/googletest/blob/master/googletest/docs/advanced.md).
 In particular `--gtest_catch_exceptions=0` may be useful during test development, so that unhandled exceptions are passed straight to the debugger.